Entropy of homeomorphisms on unimodal inverse limit spaces: Introduction

 \begin{theorem} If $s \in (\sqrt2, 2]$, $h : K_s \to K_s$ is a homeomorphism and $R \in \Z$ is such that $h$ is isotopic to $\sigma^R$, then the topological entropy $\htop(h) = |R| \log s$. \end{theorem}

 Isotopy does in general not preserve topological entropy, as is easy to see in dimension $\ge 2$.
-In dimension one, the situation turns out to be more rigid, and one is inclined to compare it with skew-products where all fiber maps are monotone interval maps.
-Indeed, the rigidity of isotopy implies that $h$ can differ from $\sigma^R$ only at non-folding points, \ie points where locally the core of $\ILs$ is homeomorphic to a Cantor set of arcs \cite{BS}.
+The one-dimensional situation of Theorem~\ref{thm:entropy} is more rigid, and one is inclined to compare it with skew-products where all fiber maps are monotone interval maps.
+Indeed \cite{BS}, the rigidity of isotopy implies that $h$ can differ from $\sigma^R$ only at {\em non-folding points,} (see Definition~\ref{def:folding_point} below).
 Using Bowen's entropy formula and the notion of sequence entropy, Kolyada, Misiurewicz and Snoha \cite{KMS,KS} proved that for such skew-products the entropy is the same as the entropy of the base map.
 In our case, we cannot easily identify the base map, and at best it would be defined on a non-compact union of Cantor sets.
 Therefore it is unclear if results from the skew-product setting can be applied and a proof must be given.
 In this paper we give our own proof.

+We call the fact that the homeomorphisms on a space $X$ can only taking specific values {\em entropy rigidity}.
+Clearly the circle has entropy rigidity: zero is the only possible entropy.
+A related example is the pseudo-arc which can be written as inverse limit space of an interval map in various ways.
+Mouron \cite{M} proved that zero and infinity are the only possible values of entropy for the corresponding shift homeomorphism.

-The entropy rigidity result of Theorem~\ref{thm:entropy} can be extended to various situations, notably the inverse limit spaces of quadratic maps $q_a(x) = 1-ax^2$.
+The entropy rigidity result of Theorem~\ref{thm:entropy} can be extended to the inverse limit spaces of quadratic maps $q_a(x) = 1-ax^2$.
 Each $q_a$, $a \in [0, 2]$, with positive topological entropy, is semi-conjugate to a tent map $T_s$ with $\log s = \htop(q_a)$ \cite{MT} and the semi-conjugacy collapses (pre)periodic intervals to points.
 If $q_a$ has no non-trivial periodic intervals (\ie $q_a$ is not renormalizable), then Theorem~\ref{thm:entropy} applies to its inverse limit space.
 Otherwise, the first return map to such a periodic interval is a new unimodal map, called the {\em renormalization} of the previous; thus we get a (possibly infinite) sequence of nested cycles of periodic intervals, with periods $(p_i)_{i \ge 0}$, where $p_i$ divides $p_{i+1}$ and $p_0 = 1$.
 The effect of renormalization on the structure of the inverse limit space is well-understood \cite{BaDi3}: it produces proper subcontinua that are $p_i$-periodic under the shift homeomorphism and homeomorphic with the inverse limit space of the renormalized map.
-This gives the following picture:
+Here we show that even in this case an analogous of Theorem~\ref{thm:entropy} holds: